pebri86/verify-pdf/docs/installation.md

     redocUrl: "/redoc"
 }
  ```
- the documentgation could be accessed at /documentation for swagger-ui interface or /redoc for redoc interface
+ the documentation could be accessed at /documentation endpoint for swagger-ui interface or /redoc endpoint for redoc interface